Stable Start Program

 Attendance & commitment

-General public blended delivery | 6 weeks course length | Part-time study load
+General public blended delivery | 8 weeks course length | Part-time study load

 Students are expected to:

-- Spend approximately 2-4 hours per week working through course materials, research, revision and completion of assessments.
+- Spend approximately 2-4 hours per week working through their course materials, research, revision and completion of assessments.

 Before you begin